KonMari Deep Dive: Kitchen

 Thanksgiving is for Everyone

-That’s right… You don’t need to be American.
-Thanksgiving is a holiday for everyone.
-All you need to do is enjoy food and good company.
-You don’t even need to have turkey… In fact, I’d say, unless you’re very confident you won’t end up with a giant, dry, rather unappealing beast of a bird, I’d go so far as to say… please don’t have turkey.
+Unless you’re very confident you won’t end up with a giant, dry, rather unappealing beast of a bird, I’d go so far as to say… please don’t have turkey.

-Otherwise, there are no rules.
-Or maybe there’s just one rule: pumpkin pie is a must.
 I can’t really imagine Thanksgiving without pumpkin pie.
 And the beauty of pumpkin pie is that you can do it last-minute… especially if you live outside of the United States.
 As it’s not an official holiday anywhere else (except for Canadian Thanksgiving in October), you’re likely to get all the ingredients you need if you decide to make a last-minute pumpkin pie.
 Check out my recipe below and, if you try it, let me know what you think!

 Alexandria's Pumpkin Pie